 The Animal Legal Defense Fund works closely with law students and law professionals to advance the emerging field of animal law.
 Moving toward the day when animal law is part of the curriculum at each and every law school, the Animal Law Program collaborates with students, faculty, and school administrations to facilitate the development of animal law courses and assists students in forming Animal Legal Defense Fund Student Chapters.
-Visit our website dedicated to student chapters, or signup to join as a law student member today!

 In 2008, the Animal Legal Defense Fund launched the Center for Animal Law Studies, a first-of-its-kind collaboration between the Animal Legal Defense Fund and Lewis & Clark Law School.
 As an academic and practical forum for the burgeoning field of animal law, the Center for Animal Law Studies provides essential programs and services for law students under the guidance of experienced animal law professors and attorneys.

 Animal law is a combination of statutory and case law in which the nature—legal, social, or biological—of nonhuman animals is an important factor.
 It encompasses companion animals, wildlife, and animals used in entertainment, research, and raised for food.
 It permeates and affects most traditional areas of the law—including tort, contract, criminal, trust/estates, family, environmental, administrative, and constitutional law.